 You’ll also find a clean ingredient label with the Perfect Keto bar packed with:

 - Cacao butter

 - Organic coconut oil

 - Natural flavors

-And while there are a few similarities with the macro breakdown and high-quality ingredient list, that’s about where the similarities stop in this comparison because my blood sugar results are drastically different.
+While there are a few similarities with the macro breakdown and high-quality ingredient list, that’s about where the similarities stop.
+My blood sugar results were drastically different.

 Here’s what happened:

 I started at an 80 baseline.

 Twenty minutes after eating a Perfect Keto Almond Butter Brownie bar, my glucose rose to 84.

 At the 40-minute mark, I dropped down to 83.